silverstripe/silverstripe-framework/docs/en/05_Contributing/01_Code.md

 ## Step-by-step: From forking to sending the pull request

 [notice]
-**Note:** Please adjust the commands below to the version of SilverStripe that you're targeting.
+**Note:** Please adjust the commands below to the version of Silverstripe CMS that you're targeting.
 [/notice]

 1. Create a [fork](https://help.github.com/articles/about-forks/) of the module you want to contribute to (listed on [github.com/silverstripe/](https://github.com/silverstripe/)).